TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 If the characters stay to have a drink, he will be willing to talk to them about the goings on of the town.
-In addition to the general lore, he also knows that Aien is often drinking at the pub in the evenings when he's meant to be working and that he was even that drunk once that Elder Maiele had to take him home.
+In addition to the general lore, he also knows that Aien is often drinking at the pub in the evenings when he's meant to be working and that he was even that drunk once that Servant Orihil had to take him home - and when the Orihil stole the keys for Maiele keys were stolen.

 Aien was at the inn last night during the **attack in the night** but Uldreiyn asked him to leave early after he drank too quickly.

 The bar sells only the grape wine grown locally for 1sp per glass.

+#### Hot springs

+> Walls surround four steaming pools of water.
+Seats have been carved into the
+> natural stone of the springs.
+Tables for drinks

+A **Water Weird** will attack the characters here during the **attack in the night**.

 ### Grainsheaf Farm